amannn21/fraud-detection-pipeline/README.md

 ---

+## 📈 Visualization
+- Distribution of total transaction amount used to identify outliers

+---

 ## 🚀 Conclusion
 This project demonstrates how transaction data can be analyzed using Python and SQL to detect suspicious behavior.
 The approach can be extended into a real-time fraud detection system in production environments.